-► Skoda’s smallest crossover
+► We review Skoda’s smallest crossover

-► Can it stand out at all?
+► Does it stand out at all?

-It’s a Skoda, so it must be practical?
+It’s a Skoda, so it must be practical…

-Unsurprisingly the 400-litre boot is on a par with the T-Cross and Arona, with two heights possible for the boot floor and an optional electric tailgate if you’re feeling lazy.
+Unsurprisingly the 400-litre boot is on a par with the related T-Cross and Arona, with two heights possible for the boot floor and an optional electric tailgate if you’re feeling lazy.

-And what’s the rest of the interior like?
+What’s the rest of the interior like?

 A Juke is more interesting and the latest Captur may look techier with its huge screen, but the Kamiq subdued and neat.
 There’s little to complain about.

 How does it drive?